Diana (mythology): Sanctuary at Lake Nemi

 Diana's worship may have originated at an open-air sanctuary overlooking Lake Nemi in the Alban Hills near Aricia, where she was worshiped as Diana Nemorensis, or ("Diana of the Sylvan Glade").
 According to legendary accounts, the sanctuary was founded by Orestes and Iphigenia after they fled from the Tauri.
 In this tradition, the Nemi sanctuary was supposedly built on the pattern of an earlier Temple of Artemis Tauropolos, and the first cult statue at Nemi was said to have been stolen from the Tauri and brought to Nemi by Orestes.
 Historical evidence suggests that worship of Diana at Nemi flourished from at least the 6th century BCE until the 2nd century CE.
 Her cult there was first attested in Latin literature by Cato the Elder, in a surviving quote by the late grammarian Priscian.
 By the 4th century BCE, the simple shrine at Nemi had been joined by a temple complex.
 The sanctuary served an important political role as it was held in common by the Latin League.

 A festival to Diana, the Nemoralia, was held yearly at Nemi on the Ides of August (August 13–15).
-Worshipers traveled to Nemi carrying torches and garlands, and once at the lake, they left pieces of thread tied to fences and tablets inscribed with prayers.
+Worshippers traveled to Nemi carrying torches and garlands, and once at the lake, they left pieces of thread tied to fences and tablets inscribed with prayers.
 Diana's festival eventually became widely celebrated throughout Italy, which was unusual given the provincial nature of Diana's cult.
 The poet Statius wrote of the festival: